nrfconnect/sdk-nrf/doc/nrf/external_comp/bt_fast_pair.rst

 The message is sent over the ringing source that is used by the connected peer.

 You must select the ringing source that is passed to the :c:func:`bt_fast_pair_fmdn_ring_state_update` function as a first parameter.
-Typically, you pass the ringing source that is used in the last ringing callback that triggerred the ringing state update.
+Typically, you pass the ringing source that is used in the last ringing callback that triggered the ringing state update.
 In certain edge cases, you can get two simultaneous requests to start ringing with two different sources before you are able to indicate the start of ringing with the :c:func:`bt_fast_pair_fmdn_ring_state_update` function.
 In this situation, you need to select the preferred ringing source.